zevtyardt/proxy.rs/README.md

 <div align="center">

 # Proxy.rs
-Proxy.rs is a high-speed proxy tool built with Rust, featuring two main functionalities: scraper and checker.
+Proxy.rs is a high-speed proxy tool built with Rust, featuring three main functionalities: scraper, checker and serve (beta).

 </div>

+## What's new
+- **increase performance by 300%**. now it only takes 3-5 seconds to search and check 1 proxy
+- **reduce memory consumption by 35%**. now it only takes 200-300 mb of memory
+- **added serve feature**. now you can run local proxy server directly from proxy-rs (beta)

 ## Preview
 ![Proxy.rs Preview](./images/preview.svg)